Roads

 gear goes back into storage for the next excursion.
 No, I have NO idea

-when or where.
 As for the ride

 to Jersey.
 I was lost more times, confused more often and utterly